quaide/pagerduty-events-v2/README.md

 # PagerDuty Events v2

-A lightweight and flexible client designed to work with PagerDuty Events API.
-Specifically, this client allows for the manipulation of incident events within the PagerDuty service.
-This client allows will POST Http requests to the PagerDuty API in order to *trigger*, *acknowledge*, and *resolve* events through the PagerDuty service.
+A lightweight and flexible Java client designed to work with the [PagerDuty Events V2 API](https://developer.pagerduty.com/docs/events-api-v2/overview/).
+This allows for the manipulation of incidents within the PagerDuty service, specifically via the *trigger*, *acknowledge*, and *resolve* actions.

 ## Getting Started